singhalpranav22/repack/website/docs/configuration/guides/inline-assets.md

 To inline assets you have to pass `inline` option to the [Assets loader](/docs/configuration/loaders/assets-loader).

-As a result we will get assets in the form of:
+As a result, the assets will be inlined into the JavaScript bundle in the following format:

 ```js
 module.exports = { uri: 'data:<mediatype>;<base64_content>' };